Frequently Asked Questions

-You may reserve library materials from your local branch that are currently on loan or materials only available in another branch or another Dublin library service.
 To reserve online, you need your library card number along with your Personal Identification Number (PIN).
 If you don't know your PIN, please call to your local library.

 You cannot have more than 12 items on reserve at any one time.